nim-lang/nimble/readme.markdown

 flags, i.e. a debug build which includes stack traces but no GDB debug information.
 The ``install`` command will build the package in release mode instead.

+Nim flags provided to `nimble build` will be forwarded to the compiler.

 ### nimble run